Professor Karen Weyler

 Course Requirements and Evaluation

 You must complete and turn in all assignments on the dates that they are due in order to pass this course.
-The final grade for this course will be based on the following:

 Office Hours and Conferences